-Jodie Whittaker and her Doctor Who team are currently zipping around time and space solving problems and saving lives, and we’re currently heading towards the last episodes of the BBC sci-fi drama’s twelfth modern series.
+Jodie Whittaker and her Doctor Who team are currently zipping around time and space solving problems and saving lives, and we’re currently heading towards the last episode of the BBC sci-fi drama’s twelfth modern series.

 Check out everything we know about Doctor Who season 12 below…